dianarehan/rhythm_follower/README.md

 # **Tempo Dash**

-## **Overview**
-**Rhythm Arrows** is a dynamic rhythm game where players hit arrows in sync with the beat of the music.
+is a dynamic rhythm game where players hit arrows in sync with the beat of the music.
 Combining exciting gameplay with immersive audio-visual effects, the game challenges your reflexes and rhythm mastery.
 With every track, the tempo sets the pace, delivering a unique and fast-paced experience!

----

 ## **Features**